-Flying training will be conducted in our ASK 21 two – seat gliders or our high performance DG 1000; a full brief will be carried out on the first day, in the classroom, where all aspects of your weeks training will be highlighted.
+Flying training will be conducted in our ASK 21 two – seat gliders or our high performance DG 1000 T; a full brief will be carried out on the first day, in the classroom, where all aspects of your weeks training will be highlighted.
 A full health and safety and airfield brief has to be given before a candidate can set foot on the airfield, after this the fun starts and you will find yourself above the airfield with your instructor teaching you how to fly the glider.
 If you have any previous flying experience, this will help, but it is not important as some experienced powered pilots find a glider handles differently to a motorised aircraft.

 The Army Gliding Association (AGA) runs basic introductory gliding courses at Wyvern (Army) Gliding Club at Upavon in Wiltshire.
 The courses are designed to introduce military personnel of all ranks, both Regular and Reserves, into the sport of gliding and provide the opportunity for intensive flying training over a five day period.
-MOD employed civilians and dependants can apply for courses but will only be granted a place in the event that military personnel cannot fill course vacancies.
-Courses are open to all 3 Services and their Reserves.

 The aim of the course is to teach the basic principles of flight and how to fly a glider.
 Following the course, the opportunity then exists for further training, ultimately up to solo, competition and Instructor standards.
 Regular Continuation and Adventure training courses are also run throughout the year on behalf of the AGA.

-Successful applicants will be required to produce a supplied certificate endorsed by their MO/GP, stating they meet the DVLA group 1 requirements applicable to driving private motor vehicles (this does not require a medical).
 Applicants must not exceed an upper weight limit of 242 lbs (fully clothed) or exceed 6’3” in height.